-During the financial year under review, the Board consisted of nine (9) members, comprising one (1) Independent Non-Executive Chairman, one (1) Non-Independent Managing Director, one (1) Non-Independent Executive Director, two (2) Non-Independent Non-Executive Directors, four (4) Independent Non-Executive Directors and one (1) Alternate Director.
-This composition fulfills the requirements as set out under the Listing Requirements of Bursa, which stipulate that at least two (2) Directors or one-third of the Board, whichever is higher, must be Independent.
+During the financial year under review, the Board consisted of ten (10) members, comprising one (1) Independent Non-Executive Chairman, one (1) Non-Independent Managing Director, two (2) Non-Independent Executive Directors, two (2) Non-Independent Non-Executive Directors and one (1) Alternate Director.
+This composition fulfills the requirements as set out under the MCCG 2017, which stipulate that at least half of the Board must be Independent.